hosein2398/progress-scroll/README.md

 });

 ```
-This example was full-optioned one so you saw all available option to call `ProgressScroll` .
+This example was full-optioned one so you saw all available options to call `ProgressScroll` .